Ronaldo reveals retirement plans as Juventus star hints acting career is next | Goal.com

 "We have to learn the best of others, and this is an important part in helping me achieve what I have reached now."

-Ronaldo has often been praised for his work rate on the training ground and his commitment to maintaining a status as one of the best players in the world, while maintaining a strict diet so that he can extend his time on the pitch for as long as possible.
+Ronaldo has often been praised for his work rate on the training ground and his commitment to maintaining a status as one of the best players in the world, while sticking to a strict diet so that he can extend his time on the pitch for as long as possible.

 The Portuguese thinks his dedication to the sport makes him "different" to his peers, but he does not want his comments to be misconstrued as arrogant.